How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 A support bubble is different from a childcare bubble.
 A childcare bubble allows you to link with another household to provide childcare for children under 14.

 Being in a support bubble does not stop you from forming a childcare bubble.
 Your support and childcare bubble do not have to be with the same household.

 You and your support bubble count as one household in the 2 household rule.
 This means you can meet indoors with your support and childcare bubbles at the same time, as part of the 2 household rule.

 Providing care or support

-People can continue to gather in larger groups or meet indoors where this is reasonably necessary to:
+People can continue to meet in groups larger than 6 people or 2 households indoors where this is reasonably necessary for:

 provide care or assistance for disabled or vulnerable people, including shopping for essential items and accessing services on their behalf

 provide emergency assistance

 attend a support group (of up to 30 people)